 We at Bering Air are concerned with the coronavirus (COVID-19), which poses a worldwide health emergency.
 The health and safety of our employees, customers and the communities we serve is our number one priority.
 As the situation continues to evolve, we’re closely following the most up-to-date guidelines from the Centers for Disease Control and Prevention (CDC).
 We are listening to our communities, the state of Alaska and the federal government on travel policies and procedures.

-State travel restrictions are in place.
-Please review the latest Health Mandates from the State of Alaska
+State travel guidelines are in place.
+Please review the latest travel guidelines from the State of Alaska

 Masks/Face coverings are required while onboard any of our aircraft as well as inside our lobbies.
 Please bring your own mask, bandana, scarf, or other form of nose and mouth covering.
 If you do not have one, we can provide one while supplies last.